Sai-Devesh/Linear-Algerba_-Computer-Graphics/README.md

 # Linear Algebra in Computer Graphics

 ## Overview
-This project explores the application of **Linear Algebra** in **Computer Graphics**.
+This project explores the application of Linear Algebra in Computer Graphics.
 It includes a detailed report on the key mathematical concepts, multiple Python implementations of graphical transformations, and a game built using linear algebra principles.
-The report has links to codes and outputs through google drive links.
-Howver the codes and output are also attached in this repo.
+The report has links to codes and outputs which can be clicked (redirected to google drive link) upon download.
+However the codes and output are also attached in this repo.

 ## Features
 - **Report on Linear Algebra Applications**: A comprehensive report detailing the use of linear algebra in computer graphics, focusing on transformations like scaling, rotation, translation, and projection.